 What If I’ve Already Been Flushing Cat Litter?

 The short answer is: you should schedule septic tank maintenance immediately.
-It will be helpful for your septic tank specialist to know how long it has been since your last septic tank pumping in Monroe GA and whether or not you have been flushing cat litter that entire time.
+It will be helpful for your septic tank specialist to know how long it has been since your last septic tank pumping in Buford GA and whether or not you have been flushing cat litter that entire time.
 There is no shame in not knowing about the risk cat litter can pose on your septic system, but once you are aware it is important to stop immediately.

 Recognizing Problems with Your Septic Tank